-Schools that are unable to meet the judging requirements can hire a qualified judge through the IHSA Tournament Director.
+f.
 Coaches are responsible for verifying that their judges meet the criteria.
-Schools which fail to provide the required number of judges in accordance with their entries shall be subject to disqualification of one (1) Lincoln-Douglas contestant per missing judge.
+Schools which fail to provide the required number of judges in accordance with their entries shall be subject to disqualification of two (2) Lincoln-Douglas contestants per missing judge.